 Thailand leads the Ayeyarwady-Chao Phraya-Mekong Economic Cooperation strategy (ACMECS), a cooperation framework among Cambodia, Lao PDR, Myanmar, Thailand, and Vietnam to promote balanced development in the sub-region.
 Its recent strategy includes priorities for infrastructure development, including high priorities transmission lines to facilitate power trade.

 The Power System Planning Consultant will review and summarize previous transmission planning studies and plans conducted for the LM countries and for Southeast Asia; regulations related to planning and O&M; and analyze pros and cons of identified interconnection projects.
 This will require reviewing JICA transmission studies and plans conducted in specific countries, the AIMS III study, and the underlying analysis of transmission lines identified in the ACMECS infrastructure plan.
-The consultant will also analyze the necessity and benefit of specific interconnection lines proposed between Lao PDR and Vietnam, and conduct specific research and analysis related to the interconnections proposed from China into Lao PDR and Vietnam (included in the GMS studies and other studies), and the interconnections identified in the ACMECS studies that have been prioritized by Thailand.
+The consultant will also analyze the necessity and benefit of specific interconnection lines proposed between Lao PDR and Vietnam, and conduct specific research and analysis related to the interconnections proposed from China into Lao PDR and Vietnam (included in the GMS studies and other studies), and the interconnections identified in the ACMECS studies that have been prioritized by Thailand, including an interconnection between Thailand and Myanmar, a top priority for Thailand.
 Several optional tasks are included as well, including desk studies on the transmission planning processes in LM countries.
 Options include a study of data, tools and approval process in country and for export/import; synthesizing information from other Southeast Asia studies on transmission planning and operations; summarizing global best practices related to transmission planning/analysis; and implications for ASEAN & Lower Mekong countries specifically.

-The consultant will serve as a technical liaison with JICA to understand previous studies of transmission plans and regulations related to planning and O&M, and to assist Abt Associates to in drafting scopes of work, including expected outputs and next steps, for cooperation with JICA on projects focused on transmission planning, O&M and operations.
+The consultant will serve as a technical liaison with JICA to understand previous studies of transmission plans and regulations related to planning and O&M, synchronizing grids (in particular between Laos and Vietnam/Cambodia/Myanmar) and to assist Abt Associates in drafting scopes of work, including expected outputs and next steps, for cooperation with JICA on projects focused on transmission planning, O&M and operations.

 1. A monthly report on activities related to JICA, including minutes of meetings and calls.